taylorgibb/taylorgibb.github.io/_posts/2022-04-30-generating-large-json-files.md

 jtw.WriteEndObject();
 ```

-The performance was not great, it wrote `X` objects but took a massive `2 hours 37 minutes` to run.
+The performance was not great, it wrote `8 676 603` objects but took a massive `2 hours and 1 minute` to run.
 It turns out Bogus takes around 13 minutes to generate a million fakes, and i need closer to 10 million.
 Since this is just test data, i toyed around with the idea of just using random 5 character strings and came up with the following to test my logic on a million iterations.

 ```csharp
 var random = new Random();